Garbage & Recycling

 - Scrap metal – Grills, steel shelving, bed frames, gutters, etc. Lawn mowers and snow blowers must be drained of all fluids.

-- Paper shredding – Limit three grocery-sized bags per vehicle.
+- Paper for shredding – Limit five grocery-sized bags per vehicle.
 Shredded paper will be recycled.

 - Fluorescent bulbs* – Limit 10 bulbs per vehicle (including compact fluorescent lights, U-tube and circline fluorescent tubes, bug zappers, black lights, germicidal bulbs, high output bulbs and cold-cathode fluorescent bulbs).
 Must be intact/unbroken for proper disposal.

-- Additional donation opportunities are outlined in this helpful Donation Opportunities brochure.
+- Donations and reuse - More donation opportunities are outlined in this helpful Donation Opportunities brochure.

-The Clean-Up Day is sponsored by Waste Management and the City of St. Louis Park and is provided as a lower-cost alternative to home pick up.
-The city holds two Clean-Up Day events each year, in June and September.
-Call Public Works at 952.924.2562 for more information.
+The Clean-Up Day is sponsored by Waste Management and the City of St. Louis Park.
+The city holds two Clean-Up Day events each year in June and September.

 updated: Tuesday, July 05, 2016